science-en-poche/yelandur/API.md

 * `device_id` (private)
 * `vk_pem` (private)

+`vk_pem` is the device's public key in PEM format, and the `device_id` is the SHA-256 hexadecimal hash of that string.
+That id is unique across all devices (which makes sure the public key is also unique across devices).

 With devices we enter in the realm of sensitive data, that should not be shared without careful caution.
 So every operation here requires